Showing posts with label Muangkan United. Show all posts

 The authorities wanted to make sure locals voted.
 Consequently, the match had been moved forward twenty-four hours.
 An excellent Twitter had posted the news earlier in the week, but I’d missed it during my Bangkok frivolities.
 It transpires I missed a 0-0 draw.

-I headed round to the White Lotus to meet with my pals to lots of laughter.
+I headed round to the White Lotus to meet with my pals, to be greeted by lots of laughter and ridicule.
 I deserved nothing less!

 Lamphun Warriors 2 Muangkan 0 (Sunday 1st April 2018) Thai League 3 Upper Region (att: 794)